-DOCUMENT OBJECTIVES
+MANUAL OBJECTIVES

-This document introduces the major concepts of RMS-ll: record formats, file organizations, and record access modes.
+This document introduces the major concepts of RMS-11: record formats, file organizations, and record access modes.

-It also introduces the RMS-11 operations and defines key terms required for understanding RMS-11 capabilities and functions.
+It also introduces the RMS-11 operations and utilities, and defines key terms required for understanding RMS-11 capabilities and functions.